Sharptor: Tourism

+Carnglaze Caverns is close by and consists of three man-made caverns formed as part of a slate quarry in the Loveny Valley, near the village of St Neot.
+The caverns were used to store rum and also explosives produced at Trago Mills but is now a tourist attraction and music auditorium.

+Porfell Wildlife Park and Sanctuary is between Sharptor and Looe.
+Porfell offers sanctuary to many different animals from around the world and allows visitors to get up close to lemurs, meerkats, monkeys, and other exotic animals.

 Climate

 Weather

 Sharptor has an Oceanic climate according to the Köppen climate classification but, like the rest of Bodmin Moor, due to its high altitude, it is often cooler, windier and wetter than further down the valley off the moor.
 However, there is a good balance of fair days too, which can get warm in the summer.
 In winter, frosts are common and even though it snows most years, it is never prolonged or severe.
 However, in previous years, residents have been snowed in.

 Weather phenomena

 Being on Bodmin Moor, often there is a mist but when clear, Dartmoor can be seen in the distance.
 Also, some weather phenomena can be seen such as 22° haloes and "white of morning" a local reference to when the morning mist cloaks lower elevations down from Sharptor in the River Lynher valley.
 Often this is referred to as valley fog where fog is trapped in the bowl of a valley.